reeddunkle/Codjo/References/Optimizing.md

 There are a few terms you should be aware of that people use to talk about them.
 For the example above where the function has to iterate through the entirety of the input, they say that it has a **linear** time complexity (or run-time).
 Linear, because the larger your input, the larger the time complexity.
 The "Big O" notation for this is `O(n)`.

+To be clear, this function responds linearly to inputs of different sizes.

 For the first example, where you only have to go through half of the input, the Big O notation is `O(n/2)`.

-One thing that doesn't seem obvious at first, is that when you have to go through `n` a set number of times, they usually drop the constant.
+One thing that doesn't seem obvious at first, is that when you have to go through `n` a set number of times, we drop the constant.
 Take this example, with this input `[0, 4, 6, 3, 2, 7, 5, 1, 8, 8]`:

 ```python
 def print_twice(numbers):